mstrens/oXs_on_RP2040/README.md

 * When a GPS is used:

    * Connect the 3V pin from RP2040 board to the Vin/5V pin from GPS

+* For more details, look at file named config.h

 ## --------- Software -------------------
 This software has been developped using the RP2040 SDK provided by Rapsberry.